Dorset Joint Railway

 This page provides information about the use of Diamond Signs and other 'Rule 55 exempt' arrangements on the former Somerset & Dorset Joint Railway (S&DJR).

-In the old British Railways (BR) Rule Book, Rule 55 dealt with the situation when a train was detained at a signal that was displaying a 'stop' aspect.
+In the Rule Book of the former British Railways (BR), Rule 55 dealt with the situation when a train was detained at a signal that was displaying a 'stop' aspect.
 This was the longest rule in the book, but in simple terms the key factor relevant to this page was that, if a train was detained at a stop signal for more than 2 minutes (or immediately, during fog or falling snow), then the Fireman (or Guard or Shunter, as appropriate) had to go to the controlling signal-box in order to remind the signalman of the presence of the train and to ensure that it was protected properly.
-This was important in the days before the widespread use of devices such as treadles or track-circuits to provide an automatic indication in the signal-box of the train's presence at the signal, particularly if the train was out-of-sight of the signalman.
-Similarly, in an era long before the invention of mobile phones, the general lack of fixed telephones at signals meant that usually the only way to contact the signalman was actually to walk to the signal-box.
+This was important in the days before the widespread use of devices to provide an automatic indication in the signal-box of the train's presence at the signal, particularly if the train was out-of-sight of the signalman.
+Similarly, in an era long before the invention of mobile phones, the general lack of fixed telephones at signals meant that usually the only way to contact the signalman was to walk to the signal-box.
 Apart from being rather unpleasant for the person concerned during inclement weather, it could lead to a delay if the signal was cleared while he was away from the train.

 Rule 55 covered a variety of situations on different types of lines with different types of signalling.
 It is important to note that the various references in RailWest to 'exemption' from Rule 55 apply only to the requirement for the Fireman, Guard or Shunter to go to the signal-box under normal circumstances - there was never a total exemption for all parts of Rule 55.